 A consumer proposal rolls all your unsecured debts — like credit cards and personal loans — into one easy monthly payment that you can afford.
 Instead of worrying about multiple bills, you just have one payment, and the rest of your debt is forgiven.
 Plus, interest charges stop on most debts, and those annoying collection calls come to an end.

 Consumer proposals often include reducing your total debt by up to 80%, which can be a huge relief for many people.
-Once your creditors accept the proposal, you will make manageable monthly payments towards this settlement amount, and the rest of your debt is forgiven.
+Once your creditors accept the proposal, you will make manageable monthly payments toward this settlement amount, and the rest of your debt will be forgiven.

 Essentially, the overall cost of the consumer proposal is whatever your LIT ends up negotiating you need to pay with your creditors.
-However, there are also a few things you’ll need to know about when it comes to the other fees.
+However, there are also a few things you will need to know about when it comes to the other fees.

 First off, there are some standard fees you will need to cover through your proposal offer amount.
 One of these is the filing fee that goes to the Office of the Superintendent of Bankruptcy (OSB) which is around $115.